Trading Isn’t Hard. Unstructured Trading Is the Problem

 That’s not the real problem.

-You are not losing because of a lack of knowledge.
-You are losing because of the mindset you carried into trading.
+You are not losing because of a lack of knowledge, but because of the mindset you carried into trading.

 Why the job mindset destroys trading discipline

 Think about your job.
-You arrive at a fixed time and leave at a fixed time.
+You arrive at a fixed time at the office and leave at a fixed time.

 Why being unstructured causes emotional trading